blbadger/blbadger.github.io/vision-transformers.md

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/transformer_dissection_24.png)

-It is clear that removal of either self-attention or both layer normlizations in each encoder module, but not the MLPs from each encoder module is sufficient to prevent the vast majority of the decrease in representation quality with increased depth up to encodrer layer 12, whereas at the deepest layer (24) of this vision transformer we can see that removal of attention modules from each encoder (but not MLPs or LayerNorms alone) prevent most of the decline in input representation accuracy.
+It is clear that removal of either self-attention or (both) layer normalizations in each encoder module, but not the MLPs from each encoder module is sufficient to prevent the vast majority of the decrease in representation quality with increased depth up to encodrer layer 12, whereas at the deepest layer (24) of this vision transformer we can see that removal of attention modules from each encoder (but not MLPs or LayerNorms alone) prevent most of the decline in input representation accuracy.

 This is somewhat surprising given that the MLP used in the transformer encoder architecture is itself typically non-invertible: standard practice implemented in vision transformers is to have the MLP implemented as a one-hidden-layer (with input and output dimensions equal to the dimension of the self-attention hidden layer $d_{model}$) with the hidden layer three or four times as large as $d_{model}$.
 This MLP is identically applied to all self-attention outputs such that each embedding of the input patch after self-attention receives the same MLP.
-But being that the transformation from hidden to output layer of the MLP is non-invertible, there is in general not a single unique input for this layer.
+But being that the transformation from hidden to output layer of the MLP is non-invertible as there are fewer output elements than elements in theinput, there is in general not a single unique input for this layer.

-Likewise, self-attention and layer norm transformations are both non-invertible and yet removal of only one or the other appears sufficient for substantially improving input representation accuracy in early layers.
+Likewise, self-attention and layernorm transformations are both non-invertible and yet removal of only one or the other appears sufficient for substantially improving input representation accuracy in early layers.
 From the rate of minimization of the embedding distance

 $$
 ||O(a_n, \theta) - O(a, \theta)||